Deep Image Prior: Applications

-\paragraph{Inpainting.} In image inpainting, one is given an image $x_0$ with missing pixels in correspondence of a binary mask $m \in \{0,1\}^{H\times W}$; the goal is to reconstruct the missing data.
+In image inpainting, one is given an image $x_0$ with missing pixels in correspondence of a binary mask $m \in \{0,1\}^{H\times W}$; the goal is to reconstruct the missing data.
 The corresponding data term is given by

 where $\odot$ is Hadamard's product.
 The necessity of a data prior is obvious as this energy is independent of the values of the missing pixels, which would therefore never change after initialization if the objective was optimized directly over pixel values $x$.
-As before, the prior is introduced by optimizing the data term w.r.t.\ the reparametrization~\eqref{eq:reparametrization}.
+As before, the prior is introduced by optimizing the data term w.r.t.\ the re-parametrization~\eqref{eq:reparametrization}.

-In the first example (\cref{fig:shepard}, top row) inpainting is used to remove text overlaid on an image.
+In the first example (\cref{fig:shepard}) inpainting is used to remove text overlaid on an image.
 Our approach is compared to the method of~\cite{RenXYS15} specifically designed for inpainting.
-Our approach leads to an almost perfect results with virtually no artifacts, while for \cite{RenXYS15} the text mask remains visible in some regions.
+Our approach leads to almost perfect results with virtually no artifacts, while for~\cite{RenXYS15} the text mask remains visible in some regions.

-Next, \cref{fig:shepard} (bottom) considers inpainting with masks randomly sampled according to a binary Bernoulli distribution.
+Next, \cref{fig:papyan} considers inpainting with masks randomly sampled according to a binary Bernoulli distribution.
 First, a mask is sampled to drop $50\%$ of pixels at random.
-We compare our approach to a method of \cite{PapyanRSE17} based on convolutional sparse coding.
-To obtain results for \cite{PapyanRSE17} we first decompose the corrupted image $x_0$ into low and high frequency components similarly to \cite{GuZXMFZ15} and run their method on the high frequency part.
-For a fair comparison we use the version of their method, where a dictionary is built using the input image (shown to perform better in \cite{PapyanRSE17}).
-The quantitative comparison on the standard data set \cite{heide2015fast} for our method is given in \cref{tab:papyan}, showing a strong quantitative advantage of the proposed approach compared to convolutional sparse coding.
-In~\cref{fig:shepard} (bottom) we present a representative qualitative visual comparison with \cite{PapyanRSE17}.
+We compare our approach to a method of~\cite{PapyanRSE17} based on convolutional sparse coding.
+To obtain results for~\cite{PapyanRSE17} we first decompose the corrupted image $x_0$ into low and high frequency components similarly to~\cite{GuZXMFZ15} and run their method on the high frequency part.
+For a fair comparison we use the version of their method, where a dictionary is built using the input image (shown to perform better in~\cite{PapyanRSE17}).
+The quantitative comparison on the standard data set~\cite{heide2015fast} for our method is given in~\cref{tab:papyan}, showing a strong quantitative advantage of the proposed approach compared to convolutional sparse coding.
+In~\cref{fig:papyan} we present a representative qualitative visual comparison with~\cite{PapyanRSE17}.